justintucker/orbit/src/content/articles/article-2.md

 ---
 title: "Article Title 2"
-description: "A short description of the article"
+description: "A short description of the article 2"
 datePublished: "2022-20-03"
 dateUpdated: "2023-01-03"
 tags: ["running"]